 Not everyone is able to use the IRS Data Retrieval Tool.
 The alternate way of providing the required data is to submit an IRS tax return transcript.

-For Information on the IRS Data Retrieval Tool, refer to the IRS Data Retrieval/Return Transcript Instructions or see the video below.
+For Information on the IRS Data Retrieval Tool, refer to the IRS Data Retrieval/Return Transcript Instructions.

 IRS Tax Return Transcript